mrmans0n/localio/README.md

 It also works with values.

-The filters are regular expressions, so any complex syntax you want can be used in here.
+**NOTE** The filters are regular expressions, so any complex syntax you want can be used in here.

 ## Contributing